The Amino Acid Of Tranquility – Powerful Benefits to the Body and Mind

 On the other hand, a major review of l-tryptophan and its role in health highlighted beneficial impacts on other neurological or psychiatric disorders, like schizophrenia, eating disorders (like anorexia and bulimia), and more, though more studies will be needed to fully support this idea.

-L-TRYPTOPHAN COULD HELP SOME SYMPTOMS OF AGING
+HELP SOME SYMPTOMS OF AGING

 Neurological health has a huge overlap with aging (and doing so gracefully).
 As we get older, cognitive functions decline—and in some, faster than others.